idearat/dotfiles/README.md

 git clone https://github.com/idearat/dotfiles ~/.dotfiles
 ```

-Once the repository is in place you can install the various links by running:
+Once the repository is in place run the install script:

 ```
 ~/.dotfiles/install.sh
 ```

+The `install.sh` file will invoke `brew` to install utilities including `ack`,
+`bash-completion`, and `ctags`.
+Additional steps include moving various files
+into backup positions, linking in dotfile versions, and checking for other
+tools.

 ## Post-Install Steps

 Once the install script has run you will have a new set of bash startup scripts,
 aliases, etc. which you can take advantage of.
 You'll want to source your
-~/.bash_profile to activate those in any open shells, or simply restart your
+~/.bash\_profile to activate those in any open shells, or simply restart your
 terminal application.

 ```bash